 Periodic flows are ubiquitous in a large number of industrial applications and natural features.
 Prototypical examples include the flow around submerged propellers, wind turbines, or rotating flows in turbomachines and engines and the pulsatile flow of blood.
 Various challenges arise in the design of practical numerical simulations of these flows.
-On top of the well-known complications centered around inertia-driven character and the imposition of boundary conditions, the periodic nature adds novel peculiar hurdles.
-The typical strategy of simulating a periodic flow problem is to perform an unsteady computation in which the flow slowly develops periodic characteristics [1, 2].
-As such, the computational time far exceeds that of one single period.
+On top of the well-known complications centered around the inertia-driven character and the imposition of boundary conditions, the periodic nature adds novel peculiar hurdles.
+The typical strategy of simulating a periodic flow problem is to perform an unsteady computation in which the flow develops periodic characteristics [1-3].
+As such, the computations are usually not exactly periodic, and the temporal range may be excessively long.
 Moreover, a user-defined criterion of the characteristics of the flow is inevitable and the flow is never strictly periodic.
-In this work we exploit the periodic nature of the problem and propose a space-time finite element method in the framework of residual-based variational multiscale (VMS) methods, isogeometric analysis and weak boundary conditions.
+In this work we exploit the periodic nature of the problem and use a space-time finite element method in the framework of residualbased variational multiscale (VMS) methods, isogeometric analysis and weak boundary conditions.
 Particular emphasis is on the application to heaving and pitching hydrofoils.